The Aldrich Lab engages in collaborations with communities to improve lung cancer outcomes.

 Community Advisory Board

-Jennifer Richmond, Ph.D., CAB Co-Lead
+Jennifer Richmond, PhD, CAB Co-Lead

 Dr. Richmond is an Assistant Professor at Wake Forest University in the Department of Social Sciences and Health Policy and former member of the Aldrich Lab.
 She is a researcher who cares deeply about helping people benefit from lifesaving health services like lung cancer screening.
-She became passionate about health equity after losing her parents and several other family members due to the racism, classism, and structural inequity they experienced in the American health care system.

 Dr. Richmond joined the Community Advisory Board to partner with others who want to leverage their lived experience to ensure everyone gets the health care they need.
 She grew up in North Carolina and enjoys spending time with her loved ones.

-Joan Clayton-Davis, M.A.
+Joan Clayton-Davis, MA

 Joan Clayton Davis is a retired Health Communication and Social Marketing professional with a focus on special populations, especially African American health.
 She is a community volunteer educator/activist, Certified Cooperative Extension Master Gardener, and Managing Partner of family Century Farm.